Canard Rôti de la Maison Batard.

 Advertising

-Here's your ultimate guide to Melbourne's most exciting recent restaurant and bar openings, updated monthly for your reading (and tasting) pleasure.
+Here's your ultimate guide to the city's most exciting recent restaurant and bar openings, updated regularly for your reading (and tasting) pleasure.
 With this list on hand, you'll be the first to know where to find the hottest brunch spot, vino bar or fine diner – all sussed out by our fastidious team of writers and critics.
 Note: we generally include venues that are only twelve months (give or take) young in this list.

 Ready to make a booking somewhere spesh?
 Read on.
 Still hungry?
 These are the 50 best restaurants in Melbourne right now.
 Fancy a tipple?
 Check out the 50 best bars in Melbourne.